IUDataStructuresCourse/course-web-page-spring-2024/lectures/linked-lists.md

        ... n.data ...
     }

-where `begin` and `end` are nodes and specify a half-open interval within a linked list.
+where `begin` and `end` are references to nodes and specify a half-open interval within a linked list.

 To process an entire list, `begin` is the head of the list and `end` is null.